filippt1/TempestSDR_Enhanced/README.md

-# Online resources to “Reconstruction of Images Captured by TempestSDR”
+# Online resources to “Reconstruction of Image Captured by TempestSDR”
 This repository contains the used scripts, dataset samples, and the modified TempestSDR.

 ## Repository Structure